-Starting in January 2011, funding has been agreed initially for two and a half years, and the consortium will link to the existing Bristol Research and Innovation Group for Health (BRIG-H).
-The consortium will work collaboratively with other partners including NIHR topic specific research networks, the Research Design Service South West and other NHS trusts and universities in the region.
+Starting in January 2011, funding has been agreed initially for two and a half years, and the consortium will link to the existing BRIG-H. The consortium will work collaboratively with other partners including NIHR topic specific research networks, the Research Design Service South West and other NHS trusts and universities in the region.
 A full-time co-ordinator will be appointed in the Faculty but will be physically located with North Bristol NHS Trust, the lead NHS partner.

 The consortium will deliver a number of outputs and outcomes over the next two and a half years.
 These will include the development of a website to disseminate the resources produced, which will include a toolkit for shared policies and procedures on public involvement, a data base of good practice, training programmes for both members of the public on getting involved in research and for researchers on involving the public, and induction and mentoring schemes.
 In addition, it is intended to support the development and submission of more collaborative bids with the public actively involved and to develop a business plan for the long term sustainability of the scheme.

 This project will develop and evaluate a shared approach to supporting public involvement in research across a consortium of six NHS stakeholders and UWE Bristol.